DE | FR | IT

 Too much coumarin, however, is considered to be a health concern.
 Statutory regulations therefore define the maximum permitted amount of coumarin-containing substances in food products.

 Using Tonka bean as a spice, however, causes no problems with coumarin, because the concentration of coumarin in Tonka lies far below the recommended values.
+The tonka bean should be used very sparingly.
 The intense flavor of Tonka is also a good indicator - a knife tip is sufficient to give your meals an extravagant flavor.
 Thus, finding the right measure is also important with Tonka.

 Similar recommendations are also kwown for the use of cinnamon or woodruff: these spices should also be enjoyed in moderate amounts.